appsmithorg/appsmith-docs/website/docs/getting-started/setup/deployment-architecture.md

     4. A git module that maintains clones of your Git-connected apps on the file system

 2. The **NGINX Server**, which routes:
-    1. Requests to static assets like Javascript, CSS, and images
+    1. Requests to static assets like JavaScript, CSS, and images
     2. Incoming requests to the backend server, or the RTS depending on the request path
     3. Path-unidentified requests to an `index.html` page with a 200 status code.
 This is like a typical single-page application where the client React code is expected to understand the path and show the UI accordingly.